TriLLogic/Evopix/README.md

 replacing pixels / building beneath combos transparency bug

-infinte recursion in checkConnected(); when connecting flesh bodies
+infinte recursion in checkConnected(); when connecting flesh bodies and combos at the same time I think

 diagonal checkConnected();